PROFESSIONAL DEVELOPMENT SEMINAR - 2021/2

 - Preparing a manuscript for journal submission

 - Doing a developmental/constructive review

 - The role of the editor in the review process

 - Managing academic careers and developing a programme of research

 |Coursework||ASSESSMENT 1: INDIVIDUAL ESSAY||Pass/Fail|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their mastery of the module's learning outcomes.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their mastery of the module content

-Students can expect to receive feedback on their presentations, in-class discussion and activities as well as written feedback on their summative assignments.
+Students can expect to receive feedback on their in-class discussion and activities, as well as written feedback on their summative assignment.